bgruening/conda_r_skeleton_helper/README.md

 ## Using the script

 1. Put the package name(s) in `packages.txt` in the form of `r-foobar`
-1. Add your GitHub username to the list of maintainers in extra.yaml
+1. Add your GitHub username to the list of maintainers in `extra.yaml`
-1. Execute the helper script:
+1. Execute the helper script using one of the following methods:

     a.
 Run the bash script in the Terminal
     ```
     bash run.sh